Frequently asked questions: How long is the mast?

 You saw that the class rule for us is quite complicated and does not provide an easy answer.
 So please don't be surprised if my answers are not always easy.

-You have seen that the "measuring" cannot be done entirely by the pass if you do not have the tools and expertise.
+You have seen that the "measuring" cannot be done completely in passing if you do not have aids and specialist knowledge.

 As Detlef said: Just ask if something is unclear.
 But only if you are really interested in the answer.
 And if you are able to follow a technical description.